tapyu/awesome-embedded-ai-dsp-projects/README.md

-# Awesome Embedded Systems for DSP and AI
+# Awesome Embedded Systems Projects for DSP and AI

 > A curated list of embedded system projects for digital signal processing (DSP) and artificial intelligence (AI) for avid practitioners.